bennyyclo/Cytofin/README.md

     conventions for their panels’ shared markers.
 Thus, data mining across multiple CyTOF datasets requires **homogenization,** the process of aligning each dataset’s antibody panels so that they can be analyzed together.
-In CytofIN, data homogenization (i.e. panel alignment) is performed with the `cytofin_homogenize` function that leverages user-provided panel information to combine datasets.
+In `CytofIn`, data homogenization (i.e. panel alignment) is performed with the `cytofin_homogenize` function that leverages user-provided panel information to combine datasets.
 -   **Dataset normalization** - Combined analysis of multiple CyTOF datasets is likely to be confounded by dataset-to-dataset batch effects due to differences in instrumentation and experimental protocols between groups.
-To normalize multiple CyTOF datasets with respect to these batch effects, CytofIN provides 3 functions:
+To normalize multiple CyTOF datasets with respect to these batch effects, `CytofIn` provides 3 functions:
     `cytofin_prep_anchors`, `cytofin_normalize`, and
     `cytofin_normalize_nrs`.
 -   **Visualization** - After batch normalization, the means and